-> Amount Heading Description £2,500 Books purchase of books £26,000 Salaries project manager and sessional workers £8,500 Volunteers volunteer recruitment, induction, training and ongoing management £2,920 administration rent, utilities, IT and other support costs
+Amount Heading Description £5,000 Books purchase of books £29,750 Salaries project coordinator £8,500 Volunteers volunteer recruitment, induction, training and ongoing management £10,000 administration rent, utilities, IT and other support costs

-> Our projects are located in the tri-borough of Hammersmith & Fulham, Westminster and Kensington & Chelsea.
-We work in partnership with local councils targeting housing estates with the highest levels of poverty and deprivation (from the Indices of Deprivation), with large numbers of families with young children.
+Our current projects are located in Hammersmith & Fulham, Westminster and Lambeth.
+We work in partnership with local councils targeting council estates with the highest levels of poverty and deprivation (from the Indices of Deprivation), with large numbers of families with young children.

-> Last year 350 children benefited from our work.
-With your funding we hope to increase this to 390 children and 130 families (from 120).
-Beneficiaries are primary school age and disadvantaged either through economic or social circumstances.
+At present 525 children benefit from our work.
+With your funding, we hope to increase this with an additional 350 children and 150 families.
+Beneficiaries are aged 1-11 years old and disadvantaged either through economic or social circumstances.
 Many of our families are identified as particularly vulnerable, being isolated in their communities; we particularly target families with young boys who are the most likely to suffer as a consequence of poor literacy.

-> We started our programme 5 years ago and have been able to support thousands of children; we have benefitted from regular monitoring and evaluation to continue to develop our work.
+We started our programme eight years ago and have been able to support hundreds of children; we have benefited from regular monitoring and evaluation to continue to develop our work.

-> Read more about the Charity running this project.
+Read more about the Charity running this project.

 “I’m amazed he came out to read with you.
 It took me ten minutes earlier to persuade him to read his school book for only 5 minutes, he really didn’t want to do it.
 You come along and he’s there straight away.
 I don’t know what you’re doing, but it works!”